StrafeStopper/Stradex/dev/maps/MAPS.md

 The current map size is 67 * 24.
 Meaning that the first row will have 67 tiles and 24 rows for a complete map.
 A complete map will have 1608 tiles in total.
 Even a single missing tile or incorrect tile type will cause an error to occur.
 Make the calculations properly in order to design a working map.
 The engine does not need to be compiled after a map edit has been made.

 Below is an example of a map that is 5 * 5.
-25 tiles in total:
+The map is 25 tiles in total:

 Example map | 5 * 5 | _ | _ | _ | _ | _ |
 ------------|-------|---|---|---|---|---|